heidi-holappa/ot-harjoitustyo/documentation/architecture.md

     UI --> Service
     Service --> Repositories
     Service --> Entities
-    UI --> Entities: this will be refactored Repositories --> Entities
+    Repositories --> Entities
 ```
-The package UI includes the classes responsible for the objects that create the graphical user interface and it's functionalities.
-The package Service works as a hub controlling the logic of the application.
+* The package UI includes the classes used to create objects that construct the graphical user interface views and it's interactive functionalities.
+* The package Service works as a hub controlling the logic of the application.

-Package Entities contains the objects that contain the different data structures used by the application.
-The package Repositories handles the database queries (retrieving and storing data).
+* Package Entities contains the objects that contain the different data structures used by the application.
+* The package Repositories handles the database queries (retrieving and storing data).

 ## Class diagram